Brief History of the GG and the Greening Greenfield Campaign

 March- Homeowner workshop offered for the first time by GGEC.
 Info on audits, financing etc gathered and distributed.
 40 attended.

-Town Council endorsed PVCEP (Pioneer Valley Clean Energy Plan)
+Town Council endorsed the PVCEP (Pioneer Valley Clean Energy Plan).

-Greening Greenfield logo, brochure, web site, and “Carbon pledge/save $” information unveiled
+Greening Greenfield Energy Committee logo, brochure, web site, and “Carbon pledge/save $” information was unveiled.

-September - State, Town & GGEC launch Idle Reduction campaign
+State, Town & GG launched the Idle Reduction campaign.

-Two Low Carbon Diet groups meet in area churches organized by GGEC
+Two Low Carbon Diet groups met in area churches organized by GGEC.

-Homeowner workshop held for the 2nd time by GGEC.
-Energy analysis sheet announced.
-75 attended
+Homeowner workshop was held for the 2nd time by GGEC.
+The energy analysis sheet was announced.
+Seventy-five people attended.

-Town Energy Audit, Part 1 (Municipal report) researched and written by GGEC & the Town, was presented to town staff, and Town Council
+Town Energy Audit, Part 1 (Municipal report) was researched and written by GGEC and the Town, was presented to Town staff, and Town Council

 – 2009 –